 - Recall from lecture that a packet is the actual data that you send from one computer to another.
 Usually it is a fixed size.
 Let's say you're sending 128 kBytes to another computer.
 TCP/IP may break that up into 128 packets with about 1 kBytes each.
-This way if something goes wrong with one of the packets, it can just re-send one small packet, instead of re-sending the entire 128kBytes in one shot. - Also recall from lecture that a packet not only contains the data you want to send, but information about where the packet came from and where it went to! - We can look at the packets if we like using either an oscilloscope, or something a bit higher level, a software "packet sniffer" or a "network analyzer" - In this section, we'll use a utility called: Wireshark (it is a software-level packet sniffer) - You will need to grab this software from wireshark.org - 1.
+This way if something goes wrong with one of the packets, it can just re-send one small packet, instead of re-sending the entire 128kBytes in one shot. - Also recall from lecture that a packet not only contains the data you want to send, but information about where the packet came from and where it went to! - We can look at the packets if we like using either an oscilloscope, or something a bit higher level, a software "packet sniffer" or a "network analyzer" - In this section, we'll use a utility called: Wireshark (it is a software-level packet sniffer) - 1.
 Use ifconfig to determine the IP address for your laptop and the name of the configured network interface. - a.
-This is what you did in Prelab Section 1, Step 4.a if you did that on your own machine, you should already have the answer. - 2.
-Start Wireshark from wherever you installed it.
+This is what you did in Prelab Section 1, Step 5.a if you did that on your own machine, you should already have the answer. - 2.
+Start Wireshark on a Detkin Linux Machine.
 You may need to select which network interface to use.

-If properly installed you'll see something like this:
+You should see something like this: